Go directly to: Content

 Essential resources for those who provide chiropractic care to patients.

-Section 3.5 of the Participating Chiropractic Agreement states that Chiropractors are expected to refer patients to other Participating Chiropractors or Participating Providers.
-This would include Participating DME (Durable Medical Equipment) providers, Preferred Physical Therapy and Occupational Therapy providers, Preferred Medical Doctors (PMD), and any other specialty for which there is a network.
-To find a provider in their respective network, from the main page of our website, use the link at the top of the page to find an Alabama Provider.
+Section 3.5 of the Participating Chiropractic Agreement states that chiropractors are expected to refer patients to other Participating Chiropractors or Participating Providers.
+Included are Participating Durable Medical Equipment (DME) providers, Preferred Physical Therapy and Occupational Therapy providers, Preferred Medical Doctors (PMD), and any other specialty for which there is a network.
+Find a provider in their respective network, with "Find a Doctor."

 Sections 4.2, 4.6, and 4.13 of the Participating Chiropractic Agreement pertain to licensing issues.
-Chiropractors agree to maintain in good standing all licenses required by law, and to notify the Corporation in writing within seventy-two (72) hours of any action against the chiropractor’s licensure, whether temporary or permanent
+Chiropractors agree to maintain in good standing all licenses required by law, and to notify Blue Cross in writing within 72 hours of any action against the chiropractor’s licensure, whether temporary or permanent.

-Professional Courtesy and the requirement to collect co-pays and deductibles is addressed in section 4.5 of the Agreement.
-Chiropractors may waive a particular co-payment or co-insurance amount for reasons of professional courtesy.
-If the Chiropractor, except in cases of professional courtesy, does not bill the patients these amounts or does not make a reasonable good faith effort to collect, or if the chiropractor waives or represents that he waives these amounts, the Agreement has been breached and participation may be immediately terminated.
+Professional courtesy and the requirement to collect copayments and deductibles is addressed in section 4.5 of the Agreement.
+Chiropractors may waive a particular copayment or coinsurance amount for reasons of professional courtesy.
+If the chiropractor, except in cases of professional courtesy, does not bill the patients these amounts or does not make a reasonable good faith effort to collect, or if the chiropractor waives or represents that he waives these amounts, the Agreement has been breached and participation may be immediately terminated.

 In addition to the policies found in the Participating Chiropractic Manual, our website contains medical policies that apply to providers of all specialties.
-To find these policies, go to our website, www.bcbsal.com.
-Click GO at I am a Provider, then under the Guidelines and Policies section on the right hand side, you’ll see the link to medical policies.
-Examples that might interest you are: Spinal Manipulation of Non-Neuromusculoskeletal Conditions , Medical Criteria for Physical/Occupational Therapy and Osteopathic/Chiropractic Manipulative Treatment, COPES Scoliosis Treatment Recovery System , and Neuromuscular and Electrodiagnostic Testing (EDX): Nerve Conduction Studies (NCS) and Electromyography (EMG) Studies.
+Links to medical policies are located under Guidelines and Policies located on the right side of the page.
+Examples that might interest you are:

-If you would like to receive a email informing you of updates to our medical policies, e-mail your provider number and e-mail address to email@example.com.
+If you would like to receive emails informing you of updates to our medical policies, email firstname.lastname@example.org and request to be added to the medical policy distribution list.
+Please include your National Provider Indentifier (NPI).